Why your content feels flat

 • It has a gas regulator while others do not

-• Cupped burner is a feature that helps keep stove lit
+• Cupped burner keeps stove lit

 Why this works